EricLWang/self/Codex.md

 **If you aren't Eric:**

 1. Read this with the understanding that you are different than me - the way I live my life is not the way you should live yours.
-2. Read the [Contextualization](#contextualization) for an introduction to the purpose of this document/exercise, then come back and read through [Beliefs](#beliefs) that seem interesting to you.
-Browse [Personal Canon](#personal-canon) for entertainment and/or to get to know me better.
+2. Read the [Contextualization](#contextualization) for an introduction to the purpose of this document / exercise, then come back and read through [Beliefs](#beliefs) that seem interesting to you.
+Browse [Personal Canon](#personal-canon) for entertainment and / or to get to know me better.
 3. Consider creating your own Codex.
 Use anything here that may be useful for you.
 4. Reach out!
 [Email](mailto:ericlwang94@gmail.com) / [Instagram](https://www.instagram.com/ericlwang/)